HeliosBN/agrichain-tracker-tcc/README.md

 ## 👨‍💻 Autor

 **Helio Breda Netto**
-- 🎓 Graduando em Ciência da Computação
+- 🎓 Graduando em Sistemas De Informação
 - 💼 Desenvolvedor Full Stack
-- 🌐 Especialista em Blockchain

 ---

-**Desenvolvido com ❤️ para um futuro mais transparente e sustentável** 🌱+ Vite
+ 🌱+ Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.